 PM means particulate matter and 2.5 refers to its size — 2.5 microns or 30th diameter of a hair.
 The smaller size PM 2.5 of pollution makes it more lethal.
 Due to their small size, these particles enter the human body through inhalation and cause lung, heart attack and stroke.
 According to a study, it also causes oxidative stress in the human body, which is linked to diseases ranging from Parkinson's to cancer.
 Air pollution also adversely affects the brain development of children.
 Research by Salvi and Kumar (2021), reveals that one out of three school-going children suffer from asthma due to high levels of air pollution in Delhi.
 Children's lungs are also affected by air pollution.

-WHO, considering the lethal effect of PM 2.5, has reduced its concentration from 10 micrograms per cubic meter to 5 micrograms per cubic meter in 2021 as the safe limit for human health.
+WHO, considering the lethal effect of PM 2.5, has reduced its concentration from 10 micrograms per cubic metre to 5 micrograms per cubic metre in 2021 as the safe limit for human health.
 The main sources of air pollution are the increasing number of vehicles, industrial units, thermal plants, construction works, air conditioners and other electronic equipment, garbage heaps, and burning of crop residues.
-Vehicles are responsible for 40 per cent of emissions of PM 2.5 in Delhi.
-Coal use in the National Capital Region was banned in January 2023 to control air pollution, but the region still burns 1.9 million tons of coal annually.
+Vehicles are responsible for 40 percent of PM2.5 emissions in Delhi.
+Coal use in the National Capital Region was banned in January 2023 to control air pollution, but the region still burns 1.9 million tonnes of coal annually.

-India's prioritization of economic development over natural resources like air, water, and vegetation has led to severe neglect, with 1.3 billion people residing in areas where PM concentration exceeds WHO's safe limit.
-Additionally, 64% of the population lives in areas where the air quality index surpasses National Air Quality Standards.
+India's prioritisation of economic development over natural resources like air, water, and vegetation has led to severe neglect, with 1.3 billion people residing in areas where PM concentration exceeds WHO's safe limit.
+Additionally, 64% of the population lives in areas where the air quality index exceeds the National Air Quality Standards.

 This development resulted in 780 deaths in London that year.
 In England, another heavy smog episode that happened in 1952, when 4000 people died in one week due to air pollution and another 8000 people died in the next month due to the negative effects of air pollution, but after learning lessons from that incident, the government of England decided to deal with air pollution by enacting and enforcing strict laws.